Frequently Asked Questions

 - Be present for key events.

-- Meet and collaborate with your Mentor and Investment Advisor.
+- Meet and collaborate with the Mentor and Investment Advisor.

-In order to successfully complete the program you must submit all 3 program deliverables (Business Plan, Financial Plan, and Complete Investment Proposal & Pitch).
+In order to successfully complete the program companies must submit all 3 program deliverables (Business Plan, Financial Plan, and Complete Investment Proposal & Pitch).

 Submission dates for each deliverable will be announced at the beginning of each cohort.

-Throughout the program, you will learn which financing options offered via the capital market are most appropriate for you, and receive guidance to choose between equity, bonds, and private equity investment.
-Companies that are successful throughout the Roots Program will have the option of listing their shares or issue bonds on ATHEX’s market segments (EN.A Step, EN.A Plus).
+Throughout the program, companies will learn which financing options offered via the capital market are most appropriate for them, and receive guidance to choose between equity, bonds, and private equity investment.
+Companies that are successful throughout the Roots Program will have the option of listing their shares or issue bonds on ATHEX’s market segments (Main Market, EN.A).

 You will also build the necessary skills and expertise to successfully engage and pitch your business to investors, and have the opportunity to network with potential partners and investors.